Affordable Housing for Older Adults

 • To work with the Joint Affordable Housing Group to expand affordable workforce and elder housing

-• To work with Island Elderly Housing (IEH) to find funding to construct/develop more affordable elder housing
+• To work with Island Elderly Housing (IEH) to find funding to construct/develop more affordable older adult housing

 • To work to change zoning regulations for “grandparent” and multi-family units, and explore co-housing and other intergenerational models